-During the year ended December 31, 2023, net cash flows used in financing activities were primarily for the repurchase of approximately \$1,415 million in principal amount of outstanding exchangeable senior debentures, partially offset by the issuance of \$1,265 million aggregate original principal amount of the 3.125% Debentures due 2053, as well as net borrowings of debt of approximately \$60 million of outstanding Revolving Loans (as defined in note 7 to the accompanying consolidated financial statements) under the Margin Loan Facility.
-Additionally, net cash flows used in financing activities included repurchases of Liberty Broadband Series A and Series C common stock of \$227 million and indemnification payments of \$45 million made by Liberty Broadband to QVC Group in connection with the LI LLC 1.75% Exchangeable Debentures (as defined in note 4 to the accompanying consolidated financial statements), which was settled during the year ended December 31, 2023.
+During the year ended December 31, 2023, net cash flows used in financing activities were primarily for the repurchase of approximately \$1,415 million in principal amount of outstanding exchangeable senior debentures, partially offset by the issuance of \$1,265 million aggregate original principal amount of the 3.125% Debentures (see more information in note 7 to the accompanying consolidated financial statements), as well as net borrowings of debt of approximately \$60 million of outstanding Revolving Loans (as defined in note 7 to the accompanying consolidated financial statements) under the Margin Loan Facility.
+Additionally, net cash flows used in financing activities included repurchases of Liberty Broadband Series A and Series C common stock of \$227 million and indemnification payments of \$45 million made by Liberty Broadband to Qurate Retail in connection with the LI LLC 1.75% Exchangeable Debentures (as defined in note 4 to the accompanying consolidated financial statements).